ipselium/nsfds2/docs/source/classical_use.rst

 * *make* : makes movie or sound files from results obtained with *solve* subcommand
 * *show* : set of commands for simulations parameters and grid and results inspection
 * *loop* : Run simulations for a set of config files in a path
+* *ploop* : Run simulations for a set of config files in a path in parallel processes

 See `-h` option for further help::